|Supervisors:||Gunter Saake, Elias Kuiter, and other members of our workgroup|

 The course will be graded based on the pre-versions of the paper, the final version, the reviews and the presentation.

 In this master level course, we expect everyone to be familiar with basic rules of scientific referencing/citations and will not accept plagiarism of any kind in your work.
 In particular, copying sentences from third party work fully or in parts, or "rephrasing" sentences in order to hide plagiarism, will be treated as plagiarism and reflect on your grade.
+We also do not accept AI-generated text.

 Registration & Prerequisites